FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 NAI MUST match the corresponding EAP method from that same entry.

-Where an EAP peer allows local selection of a provisioning method, the choice of EPI is defined by the provisioning method.
-As a result, the EAP peer MUST NOT have a field which lets the user identifier field be configured directly.
-Instead the user (or some other process) chooses a provisioning method, and the peer then chooses an EPI which matches that provisioning method.
+Where an EAP peer allows local selection of a provisioning method, the EPI is defined by the provisioning method and not by the end user.
+As a result, when a provisioning method is being selected, the
+EAP peer MUST NOT have a configuration interface which lets the EAP user identifier field be configured directly.
+Instead the user (or some other process) chooses a provisioning method, and the EAP peer then selects the EPI which matches that provisioning method.

-While EAP peers allow users to enter user identifiers directly for existing EAP methods, they SHOULD NOT check whether those identfiers match any EPI.
+While EAP peers allow users to enter user identifiers directly for existing EAP methods, they MUST NOT check whether those identfiers match any EPI.
 Any user who enters an identifier which matches an EPI will either get rejected because the server does not support provisioning, or the user will be placed into a captive portal.
 There is no security or privacy issues with a user